Tominous/amazon-pay-wordpress-plugin/readme.txt

 == Usage ==

-Once installed, click on Pay With Amazon Express item on the left nav of the admin page.
+Once installed, click on Amazon Pay menu item on the left nav of the admin page.

-Set up your Pay with Amazon account keys and save the changes.
+Set up your Amazon Pay account keys and save the changes.
 You can register [here](https://payments.amazon.com/register?source=SPPD&ld=APUSWORDPRESS&spId=A3D68VL23XMOV2&locale=US) if you don't have a merchant account.

 The plugin will send you email notifications to the email you designate whenever a payment is completed.
 Uncheck "Email Notifications" if you don't want to receive these.

-To place the button in one of your posts, edit the page in WordPress admin and use the handy Pay with Amazon button shortcode in the Visual Editor toolbar.
+To place the button in one of your posts, edit the page in WordPress admin and use the handy Amazon Pay Express Checkout button shortcode in the Visual Editor toolbar.

 == Screenshots ==

 1. Settings page.
-2. Two Pay with Amazon buttons in a post.
+2. An Amazon Pay Express Checkout button in a post.

 == Changelog ==

-= 1.0 =
+= 1.1 =
-* version 1 beta
+* version 1.1